diegopereiraeng/kubernetes-snapshot-extension/README.md

   - type: "event"
   - type: "endpoint"

-  # Path to the template used to create the default dashboard
+  # Absolute path to the json template for the default dashboard
   dashboardTemplatePath: "templates/k8s_dashboard_template.json"

-  # Path to the template used to create node widgets on the default dashboard.
+  # Absolute path to the json template for node widgets on the default dashboard.
 Not Enabled.
   nodeTemplatePath: "templates/k8s_node_template.json"

   # Dashboard name suffix